Your Questions About the Ring Road – Answered!

 No, it does not.
 The West Fjords are left out of the loop (because it’s very sparsely populated and difficult to traverse), and it completely avoids the highlands(which are even more difficult to traverse and not populated at all).
-If you would like to explore these areas, please get in touch with us and we will guide you further.
+If you would like to explore these areas, please contact our Reykjavík tourist information and we will guide you further.

 Is the Ring Road the same as the Golden Circle?